A recursive representation for decoupling time-state dependent jumps from jump-diffusion processes: Problem formulation

-Since the L\'evy measure $\nu(d{\bf z};{\bf x})$ is assumed to be finite \cite{Platen2010Numerical}, it loses no generality to impose the standardization condition $\int_{\mathbb{R}_0^d} \nu(d{\bf z};{\bf x})=1$ for all ${\bf x}\in \overline{D}$.
-Moreover, since the singularity of jump sizes can be well captured by the L\'evy measure $\nu(d{\bf z};{\bf x})$ (for instance, a finite convolution of Poisson processes with different jump sizes), it is not restrictive to assume that the rate function $\lambda$ is locally Lipschitz.
+Since the L\'evy measure $\nu(d\cdot;{\bf x})$ is assumed to be finite \cite{Platen2010Numerical}, it loses no generality to impose the normalization condition $\int_{\mathbb{R}_0^d} \nu(d{\bf z};{\bf x})=1$ for all ${\bf x}\in \overline{D}$.
+Moreover, since the singularity of jump sizes can be well captured by the L\'evy measure $\nu(d{\bf z};{\bf x})$ (for instance, a finite convolution of Poisson processes with different jump sizes), it is not restrictive to assume that the rate function $\lambda(t,\cdot)$ is locally Lipschitz for all $t\in [0,T]$.
 In particular, as the rate function $\lambda$ and the L\'evy measure $\nu$ depend the state, the jump component in \eqref{Xprocess} affects itself in a non-trivial way, that is, each jump can have an impact, not only on the current and future jump intensity and magnitude, but also on the drift and diffusion components, and, in fact, vice versa.
-Note that the rate function $\lambda$ does not even need to be bounded \cite{doi:10.1287/opre.2013.1191, GR2013, 10.3150/14-BEJ676} until we impose uniform boundedness in Section \ref{section uniformly bounded jump rate}.
+Note that the rate function $\lambda$ does not need to be uniformly bounded \cite{doi:10.1287/opre.2013.1191, GR2013, 10.3150/14-BEJ676} until we impose so in Section \ref{section uniformly bounded jump rate}.